-When you have an idea for a clothing line, one of steps you’ll have to figure out is how to source fabric.
+When you have an idea for a clothing line, or you’re helping brands get their designs to production as a freelancer, one of the steps you’ll have to figure out is how to source fabric.

 So, What is Fabric Sourcing?